omgitzhuy1/PlagiaristsCatcherinCplusplus/README.txt

 4. Press Enter to execute the command line prompt.

 Constraints:
-- The maximum amount of text files that this program can check is 5000
+- The maximum amount of text files that this program can check is 5000 (anymore than 5000 will cause errors)